Quantum geometry, stability and modularity: New explicit formulae, by S. Feyzbakhsh

 \subsection{An example with non-primitive wall-crossing}

-In this part, we generalize Theorem \ref{thm-main} to one example of pair $(m,\beta)$ where the condition \eqref{condition-f} is not satisfied.
-Similar results can be obtained in many other cases.
-Consider $(x,\alpha)=(4,3)$, where $x$ and $\alpha$ are defined in \eqref{defxa}.
-In this case, the condition $f(x)<\alpha$ is violated and one finds an additional wall with non-primitive wall-crossing leading to additional contributions: \begin{proposition} If $\beta = 4H^2$ and $m=-8H^3$, then \be
+In this part, we generalize Theorem \ref{thm-main} for some examples of pairs $(m,\beta)$ where the inequality \eqref{condition-f} is saturated.
+Similar results can be obtained when the inequality is mildly violated. \begin{proposition} If $\beta.H>4 H^3$ and $\alpha = -\frac{3m}{2\beta.H} = f(x)$, where $(x,\alpha)$ are defined in \eqref{defxa}, then Theorem \ref{thm-main} holds true.
+However if $\beta.H = 4H^3$ and $m=-8H^3$, then there is an additional wall with non-primitive wall-crossing, leading to \be

 \ee where we recall that $\chi(\cO_\CY, \cO_\CY(2H))=\chi_{2\cD}=\frac43\kappa+\frac16 c_2$. \end{proposition}